Deep Learning-based CSI Feedback for RIS-assisted Multi-user Systems: System Model

-where $N_c$ is the total path number; $g_l \sim \mathcal{CN} (0,1)$ denotes the complex gain of the $l$-th path; $\textbf{a}_r(\cdot)$ and $\textbf{a}_t(\cdot)$ are the steering vectors of the receiver and transmitter; $\varphi _{r,l}$ and $\varphi _{t,l}$ represent the angle-of-arrival (AoA) and the angle-of-departure (AoD), respectively.
-If the BS and the UE are all equipped with uniform linear antenna arrays (ULAs), then their steering vectors can be written as
+where $L$ signifies the total path number; $g_{k,l}$ represents the complex gain of the $l$-th path; ${\bf a}_{\rm r}(\cdot)$ and ${\bf a}_{\rm s}(\cdot)$ denote the steering vectors for the receiver (UE) and transmitter (RIS), respectively; and $\varphi _{r,l}$ and $\varphi_{{\rm s},k,l}$ correspond to the angle-of-arrival (AoA) and the angle-of-departure (AoD).
+Assuming both the RIS and the UE utilize uniform linear array (ULA) antennas (passive elements) for simplicity\footnote{The proposed can also be easily extended to other array topologies, such as uniform planar antenna array (UPA).}, the respective steering vectors are expressed as: